Mixolyde/clueless-play/README.md

 Continuous Integration
 ----------------------

-The current [Jenkins](http://jenkins-ci.org) build server can be found [here](http://ec2-54-172-180-224.compute-1.amazonaws.com:8080/jenkins).
+The project's [Jenkins](http://jenkins-ci.org) build server can be found [here](http://ec2-54-172-180-224.compute-1.amazonaws.com:8080/jenkins).
 There is currently one job running: